robertpuccinelli/MasterPlateMaker/README.md

 1. Clone or download the repository
 2. Change the config file to match your interests
 3. Add your CSV file to the folder or edit the template included
-4. Navigate to the directory with a terminal that has admin privledges
+4. Navigate to the directory with a terminal that has admin privileges
 5. Run the following command:
 ```bash
 ./run.sh
 ```
+NOTE: If you're unable to execute run.sh due to permissions, you can try `chmod 777 run.sh` to make it executable with admin privileges.
+Might need to use sudo.

 ## How to remove the program
 1. Delete the folder containing the program files